siddharth4096/anganwadi-management-system/README_SMART_ANGANWADI.md

 - (Planned) TensorFlow.js or face-api.js for facial recognition
 - (Planned) Service Workers & IndexedDB for offline capability

-## 📸 Screenshots

-> You can add screenshots in this section
-> Example: Login page, dashboard, facial recognition demo

 ## ⚙️ Setup Instructions